davynoe/wireless-deauther/README.md

 ```

 ### Python3 and Pandas
-Make sure you have python and it's pandas library installed on your system.
+Make sure you have python above version 3 and it's pandas library installed on your system.

 If you don't have them, install like this:
 ```sh